Love Lady Larla

 Four hours for a scrap of food.
 Shine shuffled along, wincing with every step.
 The line trailed out from the city of The Pit and its gloomy towers to the Apostiates and the tunnel behind them.

 “It’s that smiling girl again.”
 An Apostiate looked down at her from his throne-like chair.
 His white robes dusted the earth, and a mantle of jutting bones punched the damp air.
 Five of them sat in a semi-circle surrounding a pile of food and other materials.
-The dismembered hands of people who had tried to get another helping or two hung from the armrests of the wood chair.
-“Get beat up?”
+The dismembered hands of people who had tried to get another helping or two hung from the Apostiates’ armrests.
+“Got attacked?”

 “Yes, Apostiate Markov.”
 She dropped to a knee and placed a hand over her heart.
 She hated doing it, but her stomach pained more than her pride.